A positivity preserving and entropy stable nodal discontinuous Galerkin scheme for ideal MHD: Numerical results

 The compressible Orszag--Tang vortex problem is a widely used 2D test problem, firstly studied by \cite{10.1063/1.859081}.
 The domain is \([0, 1]^2\), the final time is \(T = 0.5\), and the initial condition is given by the primitive variables

 We use \(N \times N\) grids with \(N = 128, 256, 512\) and \(k = 1, 2, 3\) for comparison in \Cref{fig: OZ rho}.
 The results agree with \cite{10.2140/camcos.2021.16.59} well. \Cref{fig: OZ entropy} shows the evolution of total mathematical entropy.
-For all \(N\)'s and \(k\)'s, the total entropy is decreasing, which exhibit the entropy stability.
+For all \(N\)'s and \(k\)'s, the total entropy is decreasing, which is consistent with entropy stability.